Articles, Studies & Other Publications

-"Manufacturing Addiction" (PDF) — an excellent article on the overprescription of sleeping pills and benzodiazepines to women in Canada.
+"Manufacturing Addiction" (PDF–101 KB) — an excellent article on the overprescription of sleeping pills and benzodiazepines to women in Canada.

-“The Hidden Addiction: Adverse Effects of Benzodiazepines and Other Psychiatric Drugs” (PDF) — by Janet Currie, MSW.
-Visions, B.C.’s Mental Health Journal, Vol. 2, No. 1, Winter 2004.
+“The Hidden Addiction: Adverse Effects of Benzodiazepines and Other Psychiatric Drugs” — by Janet Currie, MSW included in Visions, B.C.’s Mental Health Journal, Vol. 2, No. 1, Winter 2004 (PDF–1.22 MB).

 “The Effects of Tranquillization: Benzodiazepine Use in Canada” — Health Canada (National Health and Welfare), 1982.

-The documentary film Prescription: Suicide? takes an intimate look at the personal impact of anti-depressant drugs on children and teenagers.
+The documentary film Prescription: Suicide? (on Vimeo) takes an intimate look at the personal impact of anti-depressant drugs on children and teenagers.
 The filmmakers have weaved together six distinct stories of real people and real experiences.
 They have captured a sense of the arguments in an ongoing controversy that affects millions of Americans in a documentary that ultimately asks the question if these so-called revolutionary medications can be used safely.
 "This isn't a story about money or big pharmaceutical corporations," says director Robert Manciero, "it's a story about tragedies in individual families like you and me and our kids."
-Schedule of public showings.